Article updated May 2023

 If you have correspondence or evidence that your spouse did receive the issued petition in the post, you can make an application for “deemed service”.

-Once the Court has approved your application, you can proceed to apply for the Decree Nisi without waiting for the respondent to complete the Acknowledgment of Service
+Once the Court has approved your application, you can proceed to apply for the Conditional Order without waiting for the respondent to complete the Acknowledgment of Service

 Application to dispense with service